Bira/octopus-carnival/_posts/2023-05-11-neverwinter-uthgardt.md

 but the skill bonuses will go a long way in the appropriate campaign.

-Looks like the typical Uthgardt has a hard time relating peacefully to people outside their culture, so a PC in a mixed party should probably be somewhat atypical.
+Looks like the typical Uthgardt has a hard time relating peacefully to people outside their culture, so a PC in a mixed party is a somewhat atypical individual by definition.
 Multiple PCs could easily take it in the same party with the simple explanation that the tribe left behind a team instead of an individual.
 A party where everyone has this theme would be extremely uninterested in the fate of Neverwinter, and would single-mindedly pursue their quest.